GoogleCloudPlatform/snapshot-debugger/samples/python/gce/README.md

 [getting-started-python/gce][sample-source]
 and modified for the Snapshot Debugger samples here.

-This folder contains the sample code for the [Deploying to Google Compute Engine][tutorial-gce] tutorial.
+This folder contains the sample code for the [Getting started with Python on Compute Engine][tutorial-gce] tutorial.
 Please refer to the tutorial for instructions on configuring, running, and deploying this sample.